-Liquid-fuelled Energy Efficient Vehicles
+Liquid fuelled Energy Efficient Vehicles

-- All riders shall wear overalls or clothes that cover and are neat fitting from ankle to wrist to neck. - Fire retardant material is advised and light fabric / disposable overalls are not permitted - It is not permissible for riders of fuel powered vehicles to 'dress down' when their fuel is used up.
+• All competitors shall wear overalls or clothes that cover and are neat fitting from ankle to wrist to neck.

+- Fire retardant material is advised and light fabric/disposable overalls are not permitted - It is not permissible for drivers of fuel powered vehicles to 'dress down' when their fuel is used up.